falcosecurity/falco/integrations/anchore-falco/README.md

 # Create Falco rule from Anchore policy result

-This integration creates a rule for Sysdig Falco based on Anchore policy result.
+This integration creates a rule for Falco based on Anchore policy result.
 So that when we will try to run an image which has a ```stop``` final action result in Anchore, Falco will alert us.